Supply Chain Planning Processes to Optimize Ecommerce Logistics

-Your top-selling product is sold out and you order more product from your supplier.
-But you find out later that that there is a major delay in the work-in-process (WIP) stage, so your supplier can’t move forward with manufacturing your products.
+Imagine your top-selling product sells out.
+You order more product from your supplier, but you find out later that there is a major delay in thework-in-process (WIP) stage, so your supplier can’t move forward with manufacturing your products.

-A month later, you finally get the product back in stock, but too much time has past, which led to canceled orders, a loss in sales, and a decline in brand loyalty.
+A month later, you finally get the product back in stock, but too much time has passed.
+Customers have cancelled their orders, which has led to a loss in sales and a decline in brand loyalty.

-In this article, learn why supply chain planning is important and what you can do to prepare for unexpected events, issues, and delays.
+In this article, we’ll cover why supply chain planning is important, what you can do to prepare for unexpected obstacles, and how an expert supply chain platform can help.

 What is supply chain planning?